repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint AClassThatIsAnInterfaceMustAlsoBeAbstract
+/*
-message 'A class that is an interface must also be abstract'
+A class that is an interface must also be abstract
+*/

 context EClass